cheery/lever/README.md

 `prelude/intro.lc` has the steps the runtime takes to prepare for compiling and running proper programs.

- TODO: doc/technical_overview.text is not finished.

- TODO: tagged unions
+## Unfinished tasks

+ TODO: Add method declarations.

 ```
 datatype A(..) = x | y(a, b, c)
 method call = (a,b,c):
 ```

- TODO: Provide some patterns.

-    op_pattern(pat(a,b) -> (a -> bool, a -> b))
+ TODO: Add direct conversions between types.

  TODO: Make setattr/getattr

  TODO: Make working Set/Dict/Slot -types.
        Using &a to assign a slot.

- TODO: Add direct conversions between types.

  TODO: Add modules

+ TODO: Resume and correct the solve_scope in bootstrapper/main.lc

+ TODO: Ensure the datatypes are implemented well.
+This may require that
+       we have some type inference with them already.

  TODO: start converting suoml inside prelude.